Solving promise equations over monoids and groups: Overview of Results

 In the context of CSPs, it is common to consider only restricted ``types'' of equations that can then express all other equations.
 The following definition captures systems of equations where each equation is either of the form $x_1 x_2= x_3$, for three variables, or $x=c$, fixing a variable to a constant.
 It is well known that restricting to systems of equations of this kind is without loss of generality, cf.~\Cref{app:red3}.

 \begin{definition} Let $S$ be a semigroup and $T\substr S$ a subsemigroup.
-The relational structure $\Lin(S,T)$ has universe $S$, and the following relations: \begin{itemize} \item A ternary relation $R_{\times} = \{ (s_1,s_2,s_3) \in S^3 \mid s_1s_2=s_3 \}$, and \item a singleton unary relation $R_t={t}$ for each $t\in T$. \end{itemize} \end{definition}
+The relational structure $\Lin(S,T)$ has universe $S$, and the following relations: \begin{itemize} \item A ternary relation $R_{\times} = \{ (s_1,s_2,s_3) \in S^3 \mid s_1s_2=s_3 \}$, and \item a singleton unary relation $R_t=\{t\}$ for each $t\in T$. \end{itemize} \end{definition}

 This template captures systems of equations of the kind described above when we allow only constants in a subsemigroup $T$ of the ambient semigroup $S$.
 Similarly, we define the templates $\Lin(M,N)$, $\Lin(G,H)$ in the same way when $M$ is a monoid and $N\substr M$ a submonoid, and when $G$ is a group and $H\substr G$ is a subgroup.
 Observe that the definition of subgroup is more restrictive than the one of submonoid and this in turn is more restrictive than the notion of subsemigroup.
-We abuse the notation and write $\Lin(S,T)$ for $\csp(\Lin(S,T))$.
+We slightly abuse the notation and write $\Lin(S,T)$ for $\csp(\Lin(S,T))$.

-Previous works focused on problems $\Lin(G,G)$ and $\Lin(M,M)$.
-Given a group $G$, it is known that $\Lin(G,G)$ is solvable in polynomial time (by $\AIP$) if $G$ is Abelian, and \NP-hard otherwise~\cite{Goldmann02:ic}.
-Similarly, when $M$ is a monoid, $\Lin(M,M)$ is solvable in polynomial time if $M$ is Abelian and it is the union of its subgroups, and \NP-hard otherwise~\cite{KTT07:tcs}.
+Previous works focused on problems $\Lin(G)=\Lin(G,G)$ and $\Lin(M)=\Lin(M,M)$.
+Given a group $G$, it is known that $\Lin(G)$ is solvable in polynomial time (by $\AIP$) if $G$ is Abelian, and \NP-hard otherwise~\cite{Goldmann02:ic}.
+Similarly, when $M$ is a monoid, $\Lin(M)$ is solvable in polynomial time if $M$ is Abelian and it is the union of its subgroups, and \NP-hard otherwise~\cite{KTT07:tcs}.
+These results were shown before the Dichotomy Theorem for CSPs was proved~\cite{Bulatov17:focs, Zhuk20:jacm}.
+The original proofs relied on ad-hoc reductions and various notions from the theory of groups and the theory of monoids.
+For the sake of completeness, we present simplified proofs of those previous results as corollaries of the Dichotomy Theorem in~\Cref{app:csps}.

 We now define promise equations.

 \begin{definition} Let $S_1, S_2$ be semigroups, and let $\varphi$ be a semigroup homomorphism with $\dom(\varphi)\substr S_1$ and $\im(\varphi)\substr S_2$.
 The \emph{promise system of equations over semigroups} problem $\PLin(S_1,S_2,\varphi)$ is the $\pcsp(\A,\B)$, where $A=S_1$, $B=S_2$, and the relations are defined as follows: \begin{itemize} \item A ternary relation $R_\times^\A= \{ (s_1,s_2,s_3)\in S_1^3 \mid s_1s_2=s_3\}$, and $R_\times^\B= \{ (s_1,s_2,s_3)\in S_2^3 \mid s_1s_2=s_3\}$. \item For each $t\in \dom(\varphi)$, a unary relation given by $R^\A_t=\{t\}$, and $R^\B_t=\{ \varphi(t) \}$. \end{itemize} For this template to be well defined there should be a homomorphism from $\A$ to $\B$, which is equivalent to the existence of a semigroup homomorphism $\psi: S_1 \rightarrow S_2$ that extends $\varphi$. \end{definition}